 Student loan deferments allow you to postpone paying back your loans in certain circumstances.
 This is an extremely important strategy, particularly since interest does not accrue for subsidized loans during deferment periods.
-Interest does accrue on unsubsidized loans, but lenders may postpone charging interest and add it all to the loan principal after the deferment period is over.
-This is called capitalization.
+Interest does accrue on unsubsidized loans.
 This calculator will give you an estimate of the amount of interest that will accrue on your federal loans during a specific deferment period and how much the new loan balance will be at the end of the deferment.
 If you can afford it, you should consider paying the interest while you are in a deferment period.

 You are eligible for student loan deferments only if you have not yet defaulted on your loans.

 Deferment options for federal loans vary depending on the type of loan and date the loan was incurred.
 You can get the following deferments for most loans: